 Phonics at Nettleham Infant School

-At Nettleham Infant School we teach Phonics through the Letters and Sounds system.
+At Nettleham Infant School we teach Phonics through the Little Wandle Letters and Sounds Revised program.
 This introduces children to letter sounds and representation through a graduated 5 Phase System.

 During Phase One, there is no expectation that children are introduced to letters